Joshua T. Wewel, M.D.

 - Stenosis of the cervical, thoracic and lumbar spine

-- Trauma including fractures, dislocations and spinal cord injuries
+- Trauma including intracranial hemorrhages, fractures, dislocations and spinal cord injuries

-- Primary and metastatic tumors to the spinal cord and spinal bones
+- Primary and metastatic spinal cord and spinal bone tumors

 A patient’s understanding of their diagnosis is fundamental to initiating a multi-disciplinary treatment process.
 Dr. Wewel is committed to spending as much time as necessary discussing operative and non-operative treatment strategies with the patient and their family/friends.